Finding better ways to provide the materials the world needs

 We have evolved our approach to engaging with communities and Indigenous Peoples across our business.
 By listening to understand, being willing to learn from our mistakes, and genuine partnering, we will deliver better long-term outcomes for everyone.
 And it enhances our understanding and appreciation of the people and diverse cultures in the geographies where we work.
 Our relationships with Indigenous Peoples are a priority for us, and we especially value our agreements with Indigenous People of the lands on which operate.

-The destruction of the rock shelters at Juukan Gorge in May 2020 was a clear breach of our values and the trust placed in us by Indigenous peoples to respect the lands on which we operate.
-In the three and a half years since, we have been changing the way we work in every part of our business.
+The destruction of the rock shelters at Juukan Gorge in May 2020 was a clear breach of our values and the trust placed in us by Indigenous Peoples and other stakeholders.

 In 2023, we progressed initiatives towards our 2026 Communities and Social Performance targets.
 We focused on developing and implementing frameworks and measurement criteria for both cultural heritage co-management and social investment strategic partnerships.
 Our human rights training continued throughout the year, with planning for expanded online learning programs.